Optical Hall conductivity of systems with gapped spectral nodes: Optical Hall conductivity

-{\it Disorder:} We have seen that thermal fluctuations have almost no effect on the singularity at $\omega=2m$.
-Since graphene is also subject to disorder effects (ripples, impurities, etc.), we study their influence on the singularity in the following.
-Returning to the Kubo formula (\ref{kubo-formel}), we can rewrite the conductivity as (cf.~\cite{ziegler})
+We have seen that thermal fluctuations have almost no effect on the singularity at $\omega=2m$.
+Since graphene is also subject to disorder effects (ripples, impurities, etc.), we study their influence on the singularity in the following. {Complementary to \cite{nomura}, where the Hall conductivity of Dirac fermions in a random vector potential is calculated numerically, disorder is introduced here via a scattering rate within the self-consistent Born approximation.} This is a good approximation for one-particle properties such as the density of states, it fails for the DC ($\omega\to0$) conductivity though due to singularities at $\omega=0$ \cite{ziegler07}.
+However, it is reliable again for the optical conductivity if $\omega\gg\eta$ because the frequency plays the role of a cut-off for the singularities.
+The latter is also the reason that the optical conductivity is not very sensitive to the type of disorder (e.g., scalar potential, vector potential or gap fluctuations) and the details of the scattering type (e.g., intra- and inter-valley scattering).
+Thus returning to the Kubo formula (\ref{kubo-formel}), we can rewrite the conductivity as (cf.~\cite{ziegler})

 where $\langle...\rangle$ represents the disorder average.
 The latter can be approximated in the self-consistent Born approximation by replacing the Hamiltonian $H_{dis}$ by $\langle H_{dis}\rangle +i\eta$ \cite{abergel}.
 The average Hamiltonian $\langle H_{dis}\rangle$ is the same as the Hamiltonian in~(\ref{hamiltonian}) and $\eta$ is the scattering rate caused by the disorder.
-This implies that we have to replace in~(\ref{kubo-disorder}) the Dirac delta functions by
+This implies that we have to replace the Dirac delta functions in~(\ref{kubo-disorder}) as

-In MLG the scattering rate is $\eta \propto \exp(−\pi/g)$ \cite{ziegler-diffusion}, where $g$ is the variance of the random gap.
+In MLG the scattering rate is $\eta \propto \exp(-\pi/g)$ \cite{ziegler-diffusion}, where $g$ is the variance of the random gap.
 In BLG, on the other hand, $\eta$ is proportional to the variance $g$, which implies that the influence of disorder on BLG is much stronger.
-Realistic fluctuations in graphene are less than a tenth of the hopping rate $g \approx 0.1$.
-This implies that a realistic scattering rate would be $\eta \approx 2\times 10^{-14}$ (MLG) and $\eta \approx 0.1$ (BLG).
+This difference is a consequence of the finite (divergent) density of states at the band edges of MLG (BLG).
+Realistic fluctuations in graphene near the Dirac node are less than a tenth of the hopping rate $g\approx 0.1$, which can be obtained by extrapolating the measured data obtained away from the Dirac node \cite{tan07}.
+This results in scattering rates $\eta \approx 2\times 10^{-14}$ (MLG) and $\eta \approx 0.1$ (BLG).